 You will need to print, bind and submit your books of accounts that are generated from your spreadsheets or software to your respective BIR Revenue District Office (RDO) by January 15 of every year.

-If you miss the deadline, the penalty ranges between Php 1,000 – 25,000, which will be based on the sales of your company.
+If you miss the deadline, the penalty ranges between Php 1,000 – 25,000.
+This will be based on the sales of your company.
 That said, the BIR may permit an extension.
-In order to apply for an extension, you must write a letter to the RDO chief, and the longest possible extension is one month.
+In order to apply for an extension, you must write a letter to the RDO chief.
+The longest possible extension is one month.

 While this process is separate from the annual renewal of business permits, it’s good to think about them at the same time to prepare yourself and your business for the upcoming year ahead.